grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### expire_time

-Short links which are never accessed are considered expired or stale, and will be deleted as cleanup.
+Short links that are never accessed are considered expired or stale and will be deleted as cleanup.
 Set the expiration time in days.
-Default is `7` days.
-Maximum is `365` days, and setting above the maximum will have `365` set instead.
+The default is `7` days.
+The maximum is `365` days, and setting above the maximum will have `365` set instead.
 Setting `0` means the short links will be cleaned up approximately every 10 minutes.
 A negative value such as `-1` will disable expiry.

 <hr>